LinuxLab-ESGI/Secure-GRUB-2/README.md

 The file of GRUB's configuration is located in **/boot/grub/grub.cfg** which is generated by **/etc/default/grub** and scripts in **/etc/grub.d/**.
 However to modify GRUB's configuration we are going to modify only the scripts in **/etc/default/grub** and **/etc/grub.d/** then do `update-grub2` to apply the modification.

-The scripts in **/etc/grub.d** are numbered to be excetuded in a certain order, here are some common ones :
+The scripts in **/etc/grub.d** are numbered to be executed in a certain order, here are some common ones :

 | Script          | Description                                 |
 | --------------- | ------------------------------------------- |